fuad1502/self-study-cs/README.md

 subdomain, you have to make a decision on what to focus on if you want to be technically successful. ***For me, I would like to focus on Systems***.

-The reason why I love *Systems* the most throughout my study, is because deep curiosity on seeing what's behind the abstraction, to see the complex machinery that make the systems that we all have taken for granted *just work*.
+The reason why I love *Systems* the most throughout my study, is because of my deep curiosity on seeing what's behind the abstraction, to see the complex machinery that make the systems that we all have taken for granted *just work*.
 That's actually the reason why 10 years ago I chose EE, but let's not [get into that]() here.
 There are of course further specialization down this road, but for now, one level of specialization below *Computer Science* is good enough for me.

-## Overview
+## Self Study Curriculum Overview and My Progress
 Here is an overview of what I have and will learn throughout my self study jouney up till now (March 2024).
 Started studies with progress above 75% are marked with 🟢, started studies with progress above 25% and below 75% are